Vietnam.vn - Nền tảng quảng bá Việt Nam

 For the 308th Division, the feats it achieved in the Winter-Spring of 1953-1954 and the Dien Bien Phu Campaign were truly the most glorious pages in the history of the division.
 After the Dien Bien Phu Campaign, the 308th Division was sent downstream with other units.
 “From a place where we did not know whether we would live or die, only knowing how to fight, now being ordered to return with the Division to take over Hanoi, I am extremely happy,” said Mr. Tue.

-On September 19, 1954, at Gieng Temple, a relic in the Hung Temple historical and cultural relic complex, Uncle Ho had a talk with officers and soldiers of the 308th Division (the Vanguard Army Division) on their way to take over the capital.
+On September 19, 1954, at Gieng Temple, a relic in the Hung Temple historical and cultural relic complex, Uncle Ho had a talk with officers and soldiers of the 308th Division (Vanguard Corps) on their way to take over the capital.
 Photo: VNA

-On the way to take over the capital in September 1954, some cadres of the Vanguard Army - Division 308 were able to enter Hung Temple and meet Uncle Ho.
-Meeting Uncle Ho, everyone was happy because he praised them for their bravery and quickly establishing a brilliant feat that "resounded throughout the five continents and shook the world".
+On the way to take over the Capital in September 1954, a number of cadres of the Vanguard Army - Division 308 were able to enter Hung Temple and meet Uncle Ho.
+Meeting Uncle Ho, everyone was happy because he praised them for their bravery and quickly established a brilliant feat that "resounded throughout the five continents and shook the earth".
 Uncle also advised: "The Hung Kings had the merit of building the country, you and I must work together to protect the country".

 A very important task that Uncle Ho entrusted to the 308th Division was to return to Hanoi to take over the capital.
 “Uncle Ho used the word “return” because he knew that our Division had left Hanoi.
-Before leaving the capital to fight against the French, some self-defense and suicide soldiers wrote a short slogan on the wall in Hang Buom street: “We promise the people that one day we will return to Hanoi”.
-Uncle Ho told us that the task of taking over the capital had a very important political significance, so we needed to be careful and thoughtful,” Mr. Tue recalled.
+Before leaving the capital to fight against the French, some self-defense and suicide soldiers wrote a short slogan on the wall in Hang Buom street: “We promise the people that one day we will return to Hanoi.”
+Uncle Ho told us that the task of taking over the capital had a very important political significance, so you need to be careful and thoughtful,” Mr. Tue recounted.

 The soldiers chosen to represent the 308th Division had arrived in Hanoi before October 10th, waiting in Ha Dong.
 Everyone stayed up all night, anxiously awaiting the important moment.

-The convoy carrying soldiers of Division 308 passed through Hang Dao Street on the morning of October 10, 1954 amid the joyful welcome of tens of thousands of people.
+The convoy carrying soldiers of Division 308 passed through Hang Dao Street on the morning of October 10, 1954, amidst the joyful welcome of tens of thousands of people.
 Photo: VNA

 Mr. Tue called the journey into the capital “the most wonderful march of his life”.
-Holding the precious photo carefully laminated with clear captions, he showed us his position on the right front of the convoy that year.
-As a son of Hanoi, many years away from home, fighting on the hottest fronts, not knowing whether he would live or die, so when he arrived at the beloved capital, witnessing the joyful day of Hanoi’s victory, he sang in his heart, with mixed emotions and pride.
+Holding the precious photo carefully laminated with clear captions, he showed us his position on the front right of the convoy that year.
+As a son of Hanoi, many years away from home, fighting on the hottest fronts, not knowing whether he would live or die, so when he reached the beloved capital, witnessing the happy day of Hanoi’s victory, he sang in his heart, mixed with emotion and pride.

 “Tens of thousands of people stood on both sides of the road to welcome us, and the Trung Vuong female students rushed out to hug the soldiers, making us even more choked up… I saw my relatives and friends waving from afar, and I could only clasp my hands in greeting and thank them.
-That was a truly happy moment that I will never forget,” he said, then raised his voice and said: “Before, when we left, we were a suicide squad that secretly withdrew from the capital, but now that we have returned in public after the victory at Dien Bien Phu, I am very proud.”
+That was a truly happy moment that I will never forget,” he said, then raised his voice and said: “Before, when we left, we were a suicide squad that secretly withdrew from the capital, but now we have returned publicly victorious from the Dien Bien Phu battle, and I am very proud.”

 After the day of taking over the capital, the unit was assigned the task of protecting the Yen Phu Water Plant for more than a month.
 Mr. Tue said that it was an important location, and the superiors required the unit to strictly guard it to protect the capital's water source.
 Mr. Tue recalled that at that time, the French colonialists left, plotting to place white sacks containing unknown substances on the well's mouth.
 Realizing the risk of poisoning, we reported to the commander and asked the enemy to move immediately.
 That prevented the enemy from sabotaging Hanoi after the day of taking over.